TmzChevres/WaveFunctionCollapse/README.md

 - ex.
 WolrdGen world = new WorldGen(new File("data/TileSets/Default")) will use the JSON file at /data/TileSets/Default/config.json

+### Variables:
+TileSet tileSet
+- Set of all possible BaseTiles to generate the world from
+- Loaded from a config.json file

+ArrayList\<ArrayList\<Set\<BaseTile\>\>\> map
+- Matrix of Sets of tiles
+- Each Set contains all possible Tiles that can generate in that spot on the map
+- set.size()==1 represents a completely collapsed Tile, when the world is fully generated all sets in map will have a size of 1

 ### Methods:
 To generate a world methods must be called in the following order order:
 1. createWorld(int worldWidth, int worldHeight)